US STOCKS-S&P 500, Nasdaq set for higher open on tech bounce | Business

 Wall Street's main indexes rebounded on Wednesday, snapping the biggest three-day rout since March, as investors returned to tech-focused stocks which are deemed insulated from the current economic downturn.
 The CBOE volatility index, a gauge of investors' fear, hit a near three-month high at the start of a historically tumultuous month of September after a stellar five-month rally in U.S. stocks, led by tech shares and backed by tremendous fiscal and monetary support.

 Some of Wall Street's biggest players are viewing the recent selloff as a bout of turbulence rather than the start of a longer slide.
-"We'll likely entering a period of consolidation and that's welcomed by many market participants after the run that we've had.
-Sort of trying to get into a rational market environment," said William Herrmann, founder and managing partner at Wilshire Phoenix in New York City.
+"We are likely entering a period of consolidation, which is welcomed by many market participants after the run that we've had.
+It seems like we're trying to get into a rational market environment," said William Herrmann, founder and managing partner at Wilshire Phoenix in New York City.

 At 8:57 a.m.
 ET, Dow e-minis were up 3 points, or 0.01%.
 S&P 500 e-minis were up 7.75 points, or 0.23% and Nasdaq 100 e-minis were up 103 points, or 0.9%.
 The biggest U.S. company by market capitalization, Apple Inc , rose 2.2% premarket and Tesla Inc added 5%.
 Other heavyweights Amazon.com Inc, Microsoft Corp and Facebook Inc were up between 0.6% and 0.8%.